-Romania: Transelectrica, Investments required to increase the level of electricity interconnection29.
-February 2016. / SEE Energy News
+Romania: Transelectrica, Investments required to increase the level of electricity interconnection, SEE Energy News

 By definition, the level of integration of the electricity system in the country is directly proportional to the net capacity of the cross-border exchange and inversely proportional to the value of total installed capacity.